OrgHuang/NAICL-Clotho1k/README.md

 - A hallucination benchmark for audio captioning (Clotho-1K)
 - A hallucination evaluation pipeline
-- A Noise-aware In-Context Learning (NIC) mitigation method
+- A Noise-aware In-Context Learning (NAICL) mitigation method

 You can use this repository in two ways: